 When arrested for the murder of Teresa Halbach, Steven Avery already had a colorful rap sheet.
 While the "Making a Murderer" documentary glosses over a few items on the list, there was also a significant amount of information left out.
 Nothing on this list is proof that Avery was involved in the murder of Teresa Halbach.
 It simply sheds more light on Avery's character.
 Below are a list of items Avery had both been convicted of, and accused of but not tried.

 While in prison, his wife Lori divorced him.
 He wrote her threatening letters, one stating: “I hate you, you got your divorce now you will pay for it.”
 In another, he said, “If you don’t brang up my kids I will kill you.
 I promis.
 Ha.
 Ha.”
+He also wrote letters to his young children, saying things like “I hate mom; she will pay; Daddy will git mom when daddy gits out.”
 The transcript of a 1993 hearing says these letters included drawings of how he would mutilate and kill her.
 Manitowoc County Circuit Judge Fred Hazelwood terminated Avery’s contact with his children after that hearing, stating “He has huge anger.
 He has real potential to harm people, and he's not dealt with any of that.”
-Avery also sent her a threatening casette tape, and Lori received threatening letters that she believed were from friends of Avery.
+Avery also sent her a threatening cassette tape, and Lori received threatening letters that she believed were from friends of Avery.

 After his release from prison, Avery moved in with his girlfriend, Jodi Stachowski.
 In September 2004, he was arrested for disorderly conduct after a fight with Stachowski, and was ordered to stay away from her for 72 hours and pay a small fine.

 The prosecution in the Halbach case filed statements from prisoners Avery had served time with, claiming he had talked to them about his plans to rape and torture women when he was released.
 The affidavits claim Avery showed them drawings of his planned torture chamber.
 The prosecution also filed an affidavit from a childhood friend of Avery's who claimed he took her virginity by raping her, and he threatened to hurt her if she screamed.